tramitit/guides/en/romania/work_visa_extension.md

 categories:
 - Romania
 date: '2024-06-07'
-description: 'Learn how to extend your Romanian work visa: Eligibility, required documents, process steps, and key information for a smooth application.'
+description: Learn how to extend your work visa in Romania.
+Find out about eligibility, required documents, and the step-by-step process.
+Stay compliant and stay longer.
 draft: false
-meta_title: 'Extend Your Romanian Work Visa: Procedures and Requirements'
+meta_title: 'Work Visa Extension Guide for Romania: Complete Procedure & Tips'
-title: 'Extend Your Romanian Work Visa: Procedures and Requirements'
+title: 'Work Visa Extension Guide for Romania: Complete Procedure & Tips'
 translationKey: romania-work_visa_extension
 ---

 ## Description
 ### What is it?